EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 ![alt tag](https://www.enviral-design.com/blog/wp-content/uploads/2017/11/wifiscan_enviral.jpg)
 Once configured and saved, your nodeMCU will reset on its own, and "Enviral" will disappear, and you can now start sending commands or pixel data to your nodeMCU.

----

 ## Streaming Pixel Data to the PxlNode:

-There are a few variables in the arduino code that I am working on exposing to the Enviral wifi configuration portal, but for now you will need to configure these manually in the arduino IDE.
+There are 2 variables at this moment that you'll want to keep track of from your arduino code.

+- PIXELS_PER_STRIP
+- CHUNK_SIZE

-Assuming you've done that, you can stream data via UDP to a nodeMCU.
+Assuming you have those handy, you can stream data via UDP to a nodeMCU.
 For now, I will simply point those who are curious to the fully working examples built in touch designer.

-Touch Designer is a visual node-based programming environment so the examples should be clear enough that if you're comfortable with coding, you'll be able to piece together how it works from examples.
+Touch Designer is a visual node-based programming environment so the examples should be clear enough that if you're comfortable with coding, you'll be able to piece together how it works from what's there.
 That said, I will be updating this readme with more complete documentation on how the streaming protocol is built.

+You'll see a place to enter the two variables mentioned above - reccomend starting with the SIMPLE example.

 - **TouchDesigner\Streaming\StreamingExample_SIMPLE.toe**
 - **TouchDesigner\Streaming\StreamingExample_ADVANCED.toe**
   - Main difference in the advanced version, several things are automated and has support for many nodeMCU's.

----

 ## Controlling the PxlNode's LEDS via commands: